SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

   )->end_object( )->get_data( )->to_string( ).
 ```

-Self-contained example class demonstrating chained method calls with a function method call and a standalone statement:
+Self-contained example class demonstrating chained method calls with a functional method call and a standalone statement:

 ```abap
 CLASS zcl_some_class DEFINITION